James Findlay (Cincinnati mayor)

-James Findlay (October 12, 1770 – December 28, 1835) was an American merchant, politician and veteran of the War of 1812, having served with both the state militia and the United States Army.
+James B. Findlay (October 12, 1770 – December 28, 1835) was an American merchant, politician and veteran of the War of 1812, having served with both the state militia and the United States Army.
 He was based in Cincinnati, Ohio after migrating there as a young man.
 He was elected as mayor of Cincinnati to two non-successive terms.

 For defenses in the War of 1812, he supervised construction of Fort Findlay, which was named for him.
-In 1824. he was elected to multiple terms in the US House of Representatives, serving from 1825-1833.
+In 1824, he was elected to multiple terms in the US House of Representatives, serving from 1825 to 1833.

 Early life

 Findlay was born in Mercersburg in the Province of Pennsylvania, to Samuel Findlay and Jane Smith.
 He had two older brothers, John and William.
 All three brothers became politicians: John Findlay served in the U.S. House of Representatives from Pennsylvania, and William Findlay served two separate periods as governor of Pennsylvania.